keu/docs/astro/airflow-alerts.md

 - SLAs
 - Email alerts

 Slack alerts and SLAs do not require additional configuration on Astro.
-For best practices, see the Astronomer guide on [Airflow Alerts](https://www.astronomer.io/guides/error-notifications-in-airflow).
+For best practices, see the Astronomer guide on [Airflow alerts](https://www.astronomer.io/guides/error-notifications-in-airflow).

 This guide focuses on setting up email alerts on Astro with an SMTP service.

-## Configure Airflow Email Alerts
+## Configure Airflow email alerts

 On Astro, setting up email alerts requires configuring an SMTP service for delivering each alert.